Alarming Issue Of Malnutrition In Infants Under 6 Months

 2: A once-in-a-planet opportunity” UNEP Chief Inger Andersen at INC-2: A once-in-a-planet opportunity” UNEP Chief Inger Andersen at INC-2

-Project Vruddhi – A consortium of CARE and Action Against Hunger
+Project Vruddhi – an initiative by Action Against Hunger

 Project Vruddhi – Poshit Gujarat | Vikshit Gujarat